A very happy Easter to those who celebrate it. Rose.

 I had planned to try and fit two more short trails in to the end of the year, but responsibilities at home have put these on hold.
 I did manage half of the Northumberland coast path which I hope to finish at some stage.

-In October I was invited to the Lake District by the National Trust to meet Tanya Oliver (Heelwalker1) of Fix the Fells to see some of the vital path maintenance they do to tackle problems caused by erosion and poor drainage on the upland fell paths.
+In October I was invited to the Lake District by the National Trust to meet Tanya Oliver (@Heelwalker1) of Fix the Fells to see some of the vital path maintenance they do to tackle problems caused by erosion and poor drainage on the upland fell paths.

 This fascinating day with Tanya also kickstarted my Wainwright bagging again in the Central Fells.

 All these events have meant that the line which had existed in my brain between myself and mountaineers has started to become a bit blurred and meaningless.
 In November I therefore took myself to the Kendal Mountain Festival to test the assumption that I am somehow different from a mountaineer.
-Over the weekend I met some friendly people, enjoyed some good craic, and saw some great talks and films, so I may well return next year.
+Over the weekend I met some friendly people, enjoyed some good craic, and saw some great talks and films, so I look forward to returning next year.

 Watching all these films about mountains in the snow finally persuaded me that I need to improve my winter skills if I am going to complete any longer global trails.
 Thus the year ended with me playing with my first ice axe and crampons at a Winter Skills lecture and booking myself onto a course.
-Without any injuries to contend with this winter, I have taken up running in an effort to keep my fitness up for next spring.
+Without any injuries to contend with this winter, I have also taken up running in an effort to keep my fitness up for next spring.